micronative/event-schema/README.md

 ## Sample code

-The codes under [samples](./samples) is a mock microservice architecture:
+The code under [samples](./samples) is a mock microservice architecture:
 - a [MessageBroker](./samples/MessageBroker)
 - two microservices: [UserService](./samples/UserService) and [TaskService](./samples/TaskService)